 We’re almost that time of year where it’s cold all day long, even in North Carolina.
 It’s when I want to leave the heat on all day, but I don’t want to see that electric bill at the end of the month.
-So instead, I utilize these tips to keep your family warm this winter — that don’t include turning on the heat.
+So instead, I utilize these tips to keep warm — that don’t include turning on the heat.

 These tips are really important, especially this year.
 Inflation is high and so many families are seeing their utility bills go up but their paychecks are flatlined.
 Not dead, but steady and not rising.